Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 Note that Lemma \ref{lem:homotopy_theory} implies that the evaluation map

 is a fibration with contractible fibres.
 Since $D^2$ is contractible, we conclude that $\cF_{\cC}(L)$ is homotopy equivalent to $\cP(L;-\beta)$, i.e. to a finite union of points.
-It follows that the tangent space of $\cC(L)$ must vanish in reduced $K$-theory.
+It follows that the tangent space of $\cC(L)$ must vanish in reduced $K$-theory, and hence that any component of $\Chat(L)$ which is not closed is in fact parallelisable.

-The main result of this section is the following proposition whose proof we will explain after setting up the notation, and stating some preliminary lemmas: \begin{prop} If $n$ is odd, then $\hat{W}(L)$ has trivial tangent bundle. \end{prop} \begin{rem} The idea behind the proof is that $\cF_{\cC}(L)$ is an infinite dimensional manifold with boundary, and that the map $\cod{1}{L} \to \Phat(L;0)$ given by the inclusion of the boundary can be extended to a map
+The main result of this section is the following proposition whose proof we will explain after setting up the notation, and stating some preliminary lemmas: \begin{prop} If $n$ is odd, then $\hat{W}(L)$ has stably trivial tangent bundle.
+In particular, the component whose boundary contains $L$ is parallelisable. \end{prop} \begin{rem} The idea behind the proof is that $\cF_{\cC}(L)$ is an infinite dimensional manifold with boundary